 I decided to set the offer to apply aside, anyways graduation was just around the corner.
 Woohoo!

-This also means it was time to get a real job, and become a real adult.
+This also meant it was time to get a real job, and become a real adult.
 I was currently working as a Customer Engagement Intern at a bank consulting firm, and there was talk of offering me a full time position with the company.
 One problem though, I hated the job.
 Don’t get me wrong, my boss and coworkers were great, the paycheck was fantastic, and I actually thought I was pretty good at my job.
 However, I couldn’t see myself working in an office, staring at a computer, helping banks gain more profit any longer.
 I felt that my calling in life was to help foster people’s success not companies who are money driven, aka banks.
-Anyways, as predicted, I was offered a full time position a few days before my graduation ceremony, and after contemplation, I declined the offer (which, while scary, was one of the best decisions of my life).
-After applying for several new jobs, and receiving multiple offers, I accepted work at AMVNX as a Program Coordinator (another decision that ranks up there with some of the best decisions I’ve made).
+Anyways, as predicted, I was offered a full time position a few days before my graduation ceremony, and after contemplation, I declined the offer.
+After applying for several new jobs, and receiving multiple offers, I accepted work at AMVNX as a Program Coordinator.

 September, 2016: I receive another email from Ameson, stating that they understand if I have made other plans, but would loooooove it if I made a contribution to the company to help their future endeavors. …Okay, first of all I’m poor, or else they would be right at the top of my donation list!
 All joking aside though, this email reminded me of my dream to teach English in China and visit my home country.
 I also told myself that I had graduated in three years with the mantra in mind that doing so would give me an extra year to live a life not studying in a lecture hall.
 While in college, I volunteered to teach English to Vietnamese immigrants, was a Cultural Ambassador, immersed myself in the international student community, and researched successful international student integration on college campuses for my Bachelor’s thesis!
 All the decisions I made in college seemed to point me to AYC!
 It became strikingly clear that AYC was the perfect fit, and that right now was the perfect time.
 With not much expectation, I decided to apply to the program.